GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

   - Copy the `secureredis.pem` created in the redis server to the nodes.
-From your redis server :
+From your redis server:

   ```bash